SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 ![game-init](1.png)

-You are required to enter names of all palyers.
+You are required to enter names of all players.
 The number of players should be between 2 and 5 (both inclusive).

 Say now we have three players: Alice, Bob, and Evil.
 Then we start the game.